AUD to SGD banner image Travel Money Oz

 Singapore is well and truly emerging as more than just a stopover city, cementing its spot as a destination in itself.
 As Aussie travellers take advantage of the short and relatively cheap flights, many struggle with putting together a holiday budget.
 Without being there, how does one know how much each day will cost above accommodation?

 Wonder no more, as the team at Travel Money Oz have created the holiday budget planner to answer your budget questions.
-The calculator combines Numbeo data with our daily exchange rates to give you, the humble traveller, an idea of how much you need to save for your trip to Singapore.
+The calculator combines Numbeo data with our exchange rates to give you, the humble traveller, an idea of how much you need to save for your trip to Singapore.

 We've fired up the robots, but while they warm up* let's have a quick chat about the components of a Singapore travel budget.